-A thesis is required by the Division of Gynecologic Oncology.
-For fellows starting in July 2013, the thesis must be published or accepted for publication before submission.
-In addition, the Division will review the thesis and make an independent decision concerning acceptability.
+A thesis is required by the Division of Reproductive Endocrinology and Infertility.
+For fellows starting in July, 2013, the thesis must be published or accepted for publication before submission.
+Documentation of publication must be submitted with the thesis.
+In addition, the REI Division will review the thesis and make an independent decision concerning acceptability.
 Publication or acceptance of a thesis for publication by a refereed journal does not guarantee acceptance of the thesis for the oral examination.